alicj/GMScripts/McMasterEmailLogin/README.md

 Avenue Auto Log-in
 =====
-With this script, you do not need to do any clicking to access Avenue to Learn (usually two clickings).
+With this script, you do not need to do any clicking to access your McMaster email account (usually two clickings).

-Simply go to http://avenue.mcmaster.ca/, and everything will be done for you.
+Simply go to http://studentmail.mcmaster.ca/, and everything will be done for you.

 The script will not collect any user data whatsoever.
 If you do not trust me, do not use it.